HUMERUS ANATOMY

 • Function:

-• Responsible for extending the forearm at the elbow
+• Responsible for extending your forearm at the elbow

 • Radial Groove (Sulcus nervi radialis):